nrfconnect/sdk-nrf/samples/bluetooth/mesh/chat/README.rst

 Provisioning the device
 -----------------------

-The provisioning assigns an address range to the device, and adds it to the mesh network.
-Complete the following steps in the nRF Mesh app:

-1. Tap :guilabel:`Add node` to start scanning for unprovisioned mesh devices.
-#.
-Select the :guilabel:`Mesh Chat` device to connect to it.
-#.
-Tap :guilabel:`Identify` and then :guilabel:`Provision` to provision the device.
-#.
-When prompted, select the OOB method and follow the instructions in the app.

-Once the provisioning is complete, the app returns to the Network screen.
+.. |device name| replace:: :guilabel:`Mesh Chat`

+.. include:: /includes/mesh_device_provisioning.txt

 Configuring models
 ------------------

-Complete the following steps in the nRF Mesh app to configure models:

-1. On the Groups screen, tap the :guilabel:`CREATE GROUP` button.
-#.
-Ensure that the group address type is selected from the drop-down menu.
-#.
-In the :guilabel:`Name` field, enter the group name, e.g. :guilabel: `Chat Channel`.
-#.
-Enter the group address in the :guilabel:`Address` field.
-#.
-Tap :guilabel:`OK`.

-#.
-On the Network screen, tap the :guilabel:`Mesh Chat` node.
-   Basic information about the mesh node and its configuration is displayed.
-#.
-In the Mesh node view, expand the element.
-   It contains the list of models instantiated on the node.
-#.
-Tap :guilabel:`Vendor Model` to see the model's configuration.
+See :ref:`ug_bt_mesh_model_config_app` for details on how to configure the mesh models with the nRF Mesh mobile app.

+Create a new group and name it *Chat Channel*, then configure the Vendor model on the :guilabel:`Mesh Chat` node:

-#.
-Bind the model to application keys to make it open for communication:
+* Bind the model to :guilabel:`Application Key 1`.

-   1. Tap :guilabel:`BIND KEY` at the top of the screen.
-   #.
-Select :guilabel:`Application Key 1` from the list.

-#.
-Set a model publication address:
+* Set the publication parameters:

-   1. Tap :guilabel:`SET PUBLICATION` under the :guilabel:`Publish` section.
-   #.
-Tap :guilabel:`Publish Address` under the :guilabel:`Address` section.
-   #.
-Select :guilabel:`Groups`
-   #.
-Select just created group :guilabel:`Chat Channel`.
+  * Destination/publish address: Select just created group :guilabel:`Chat Channel`.
-   #.
-Tap :guilabel:`OK`.
-   #.
-Scroll down to the :guilabel:`Publish Period` view and set the publication interval.
-      This will make the node publish its presence status periodically at the defined interval.
-Recommended value is 10 seconds.
-   #.
-You can also change the publication retransmission configuration under the :guilabel:`Publish Retransmission` section.
-   #.
-Tap :guilabel:`APPLY` button in the right bottom corner of the screen to apply the changes.

-#.
-Set a model subscription:

-   1. Tap :guilabel:`SUBSCRIBE` under the :guilabel:`Subscriptions` section.
-   #.
-Select :guilabel:`Groups`
+  * Publication interval: Set the interval to recommended value of 10 seconds.
+  * Retransmit count: Change the count as preferred.

-   #.
-Select just created group :guilabel:`Chat Channel`.
+* Set the subscription parameters: Select just created group :guilabel:`Chat Channel`.
-   #.
-Tap :guilabel:`OK`.

-Repeat steps 6-11 for each mesh node in the mesh network.
+Make sure to configure the parameters for each mesh node in the mesh network.

 Interacting with the sample
 ---------------------------